 How to use cast iron on a glass cooktop

 Most manufacturers of smooth glass cooktops—both electric and induction—recommend to not use cast iron cookware on them.
 If you have this type of cooktop, please read the manual, consider your warranty and make your own informed decision.

-I cook on a smooth glass induction cooktop, and I choose to use my cast iron skillet on it.
+I cook on a smooth glass induction cooktop and use my cast iron skillet on it.
 Cast iron is the ideal type of cookware for induction because of its superior magnetism.
-However, I take considerable precautions including:
+However, I take considerable precautions, including:

 Accessories and Resources

 1. The New Cast Iron Skillet Cook Book